Murky Waters: A Common Misconception on Boat Safety

 When your car has been damaged in an accident, the insurance company for the other driver often sends an appraiser out to look at your car or truck.
 If the car can be repaired for less than its fair market value, the insurance company must pay to fix your car.
 If the cost to repair your car exceeds its fair market value, the insurance company must pay you the fair market value.
 This means your car is totaled.
 But what if you don’t agree with the insurance company’s value?
 We see it all the time-the insurance company values a car less than it is worth.

-When you hire the Rinehardt Law Firm for your injury claims we will assist you to get the best price for your car, free of charge.
+When you hire the Rinehardt Injury Attorneys for your injury claims we will assist you to get the best price for your car, free of charge.

 If you want to deal with the insurance company on your own, there are some things you can do: